nicholasio/wp-central-posts-network/README.md

 #####Restrictions #####
 It's possible to define aditional restrictions to filter the posts of a site that can be selected for a given section.
 At the moment we have one native restriction, but you can define your own custom restriction.
-In the example above whe are telling that the plugin must return only posts of banner post_type for site with id = 2.
-All the others sites by default will retrieve only posts of the `post` post_type.

 Eg:

 ```php